 Initial assessment

 The International Secretariat’s initial assessment is that Nigeria has made satisfactory progress in meeting this requirement.
 The NSWG has taken steps to ensure that the EITI report is comprehensible, actively promoted and publicly accessible.
 Through the organisation of dissemination events and workshops, NEITI has ensured that the EITI has also contributed to public debate, particularly at the national levels in Abuja.
-Public debate has been generated by specific data from EITI Reports, such as information on state participation, sales of in-kind revenues and license transfers, but the EITI has also provided a platform for discussions and debates about how the oil and gas sector is managed.
+Public debate has been generated by specific data from EITI Reports, such as information on state participation, sales of in-kind revenues, and license transfers, but the EITI has also provided a platform for discussions and debates about how the oil and gas sector is managed.

 To continue improving, NEITI should consider ways to ensure that other stakeholders are encouraged to participate more actively in the upstream development of communications strategies instead of only downstream dissemination activities.
 NEITI and civil society should return to reaching out to local communities and to the geopolitical regions, especially those where there are extractive activities.
 The NSWG may wish to consider establishing more formal mechanisms for subnational consultations to provide input to national EITI discussions, to ensure discussions at the local level are reflected.